 A big, physical 20-year-old in his fourth year of professional baseball despite only reaching as high as Low-A for four games earlier this summer, Shakir Albert’s body and power profile are among his biggest assets right now.
 The outfielder has good raw power from the right side, but it’s nearly all pull power, and he struggles mightily going the other way with authority.
 That pull-happy tendency carries over into his plate coverage and strike zone discipline, too, and he’s particularly susceptible to stuff both hard and soft on the outside corner as he doesn’t have the mechanics to right now hit the ball to right-center field with authority.
 He’s a dead-red hitter, too, who will struggle with good off-speed pitches and doesn’t seem to very well recognize spin out of a pitcher’s hand.

 Long term, the Los Angeles Dodgers no doubt must be getting antsy with Shakir Albert, who has spent the last four seasons in rookie ball, and will turn 21 years old in December.
 He must prove he can make enough solid contact, especially to his opposite-field side against better pitching, to earn a Low-A job at Great Lakes come 2018.
 If not, he’s in for a very, very long road next year trying to play catch-up through extended spring training and figuring out if he has a pro ball future beyond the rookie level.
 The window isn’t closed on this kid by any means, but he’s far from a prospect right now and needs to make a massive course correction at the plate to find sustained success against full-season pitching.
-I have a feeling we’ll know whether he’s done so by the first few months of next season.
+I have a feeling we’ll know whether he’s done so by the beginning of next April.